- What does Udemy do?

 As an educational program, there are a fair number of alternatives to Udemy.

-- Similarly, Springboard, Coursera, and edX are popular online education tools for people interested in learning or advancing their current tech skills.
+- Similarly, Coursera, edX, Pluralsight, and Skillshare are popular online education tools for people interested in learning or advancing their current tech skills.

-- You can also check out General Assembly, Flatiron School, or Galvanize, which offer a variety of courses on similar topics.
+- You can also check out Flatiron School, BrainStation, or Galvanize, which offer a variety of courses on similar topics.

 - People who are more interested in software engineering can look to Codeacademy, which teaches courses in computer science and coding for free and also offers membership that are around $20-$40 per month.

-- App Academy, which is a bootcamp with online and on-campus options.
+- Students can also check out App Academy, which are bootcamps with online and on-campus options.

-- For those looking to learn data science, DataCamp and Dataquest have courses on a variety of topics.
+- You can also consider DataCamp and Dataquest, which have courses on a variety of topics.

 - Coding Temple and RMOTR are Python data science and web development bootcamps, focusing on the fundamentals.